 Year: 2025

-Hole in the Water is an ongoing artist book series that fuses archival, found, and personally taken photographs that are photocopied and then bound into a fragmented and fluid narrative.
-At the core of this work is the motif of a black hole, an orifice or opening, that functions as both a literal and metaphorical void.
-This "hole" suggests multiple layers of meaning, from the absence of presence to the queering of space.
-It evokes a queer glory hole, a symbol of intimacy, anonymity, and desire, reimagined within the context of maritime labor, historical memory, and conflict.
+Hole in the Water is an ongoing artist book series that fuses archival, found, and personally taken photographs into a fragmented and fluid narrative.
+At its core lies the motif of a black hole, an orifice or opening , that operates as both literal void and metaphorical passage.
+The “hole” suggests multiple registers of meaning: from absence and erasure to the queering of space itself.
+It evokes the symbolism of a queer glory hole , intimacy, anonymity, and desire , reimagined within the contexts of maritime labor, historical memory, and geopolitical conflict.

-The book features images of Filipino seafarers at work, archival queer images of sailors in their nakedness, and scenes of geopolitical tension, such as Filipino fishermen clashing with Chinese ships.
-These images are interspersed with depictions of Chinese scholarly rocks, weaving a complex web of history, conflict, and identity.
-Each photograph functions as a portal, inviting viewers to peer through the hole—through the spaces where intimacy and labor, politics and desire, intersect.
+The book weaves images of Filipino seafarers at work, archival queer photographs of sailors in their nakedness, and scenes of tension at sea, such as Filipino fishermen clashing with Chinese ships.
+These are layered with depictions of Chinese scholarly rocks, creating a porous visual field where geology, history, and identity converge.
+Each photograph functions as a portal, inviting viewers to peer into thresholds where intimacy and labor, politics and desire, intersect.

-Informed by my ongoing engagement with queer temporality and the vulnerabilities of labor at sea, Hole in the Water acts as an edited picture book that challenges conventional narratives of maritime life.
-The central "hole" becomes a site of exploration, beckoning us to reconsider the fragmented and interconnected nature of identity, intimacy, and memory.
-By aligning the queer symbolism of the glory hole with the vast, untamed sea, the book opens new spaces for reflection on desire, history, and the unseen forces that shape both personal and collective experiences.
-Hole iin the Water resists mastery and fixed representation.
-It invites viewers to linger in absence, to read through rupture, and to consider what it means to know through unknowing.
+Informed by ongoing engagements with queer temporality and the precarities of labor at sea, Hole in the Water constructs an edited picture book that unsettles dominant narratives of maritime life.
+By aligning the queer symbolism of the glory hole with the vast, untamed sea — and layering this with ecological attunement, the work opens new spaces for reflection on desire, memory, and entangled histories.
+Resisting mastery and fixed representation, the book invites viewers to linger in absence, to read through rupture, and to consider what it means to know through unknowing.

 Series of 50